 There’s not much that I love to do as well as working on a repurposed or upcycled project – except maybe going to the beach.

-So when this season’s topic was announced and we were give the challenge to upcycle something using nature-themed stencils from Cutting Edge Stencils, it took no time at all for me to decide which one I’d choose.
+So when this season’s topic was announced and we were given the challenge to upcycle something using nature-themed stencils from Cutting Edge Stencils, it took no time at all for me to decide which one I’d choose.

 I loved the starfish the moment I saw it, and although I didn’t know exactly what my project would be, I knew it would include this fabulous stencil.

 So a few weeks later while I was shopping for supplies to make a caterpillar costume of one of the boys, I stopped in my tracks when I saw this:

 It captured my attention mostly because I love the beach.
 It also inspired this project that features that gorgeous starfish stencil.
 I took the general idea and created a project of my own using a shadow box I had picked up at the thrift store last year.

 (Tip: In your thrifting trips, always bring home anything that appeals to you.
 It may take a while before you find a good use for it, but when you decide how to use it, you’ll be so glad you have it on hand.)

 Mine is quite a bit smaller than the one I found in the store, but it was the perfect size for the stencil.
 I just love it when supplies “fit” together so perfectly – especially when I’m using a great thrift store find.